Screening Tests For Newborn Children

 Will all of your children have the same health issues if one of them does?

 When newborns are screened, many health issues are discovered that run in families.
 Something that is inherited is something that is genetically given from parent to kid.
 Cells in your body include genes, which provide instructions for how your body develops and functions.

 The likelihood of a brother or sister developing the same illness is greater when one kid in the family has the ailment than if there are no affected family members.

-Consult your doctor or a genetic counsellor if you wish to become pregnant and have a kid with a medical issue.
-A genetic counsellor is someone who has received training to assist you in understanding genes, birth abnormalities, and other illnesses that run in families, as well as how they can influence your health and the health of your unborn child.
+Consult your doctor or a genetic counselor if you wish to become pregnant and have a kid with a medical issue.
+A genetic counselor is someone who has received training to assist you in understanding genes, birth abnormalities, and other illnesses that run in families, as well as how they can influence your health and the health of your unborn child.

 Not all cases of hearing loss are hereditary.
 For instance, a pregnancy-related illness may be the culprit.
 It often doesn’t occur throughout another pregnancy, as it did in this case.

 What sorts of medical issues are checked for during newborn screening?